andrasore/dldldl/README.md

 dldldl
 ======

-**dldldl** is a simple node utility for syncing your music playlists on various sites onto your hard drive.
-Currently it supports YouTube.
+**dldldl** is a simple node utility for incrementally syncing your music playlists on various sites onto your hard drive.
+Currently it supports YouTube and Soundcloud.

-It is similar to https://github.com/alltomp3/alltomp3-app, except **dldldl** is focused on syncing playlists incrementally.
-Currently it only has ffmpeg-static as a native dependency.

 Usage
 -----

-Run `npm run build` and `npm link` since it is not published yet to npm.
-For `npm link` you may need `sudo` on Linux based systems.
 Start with `dldldl <library path>`.

 Configuration